 Today marks Simply Amanda’s one-year blogiversary and I seriously cannot believe my little blog is a year old.
 50+ posts later and here we are!
 Thank you to everyone who has followed along and supported my journey over the last year.
 I’ve spent a lot of time reflecting on the last 365 days here in the blogosphere and how much I’ve grown as a blogger.

-I started this blog originally to share my passions about beauty and the world of makeup, but the purpose of this blog has evolved over time to what it is now (read the full story about my rebrand!)
+I started this blog originally to share my passions about beauty and the world of makeup, but the purpose of this blog has evolved over time to what it is now.
 Even though I change my mind a lot, one thing’s for sure: